FAQ

 There is an 85% attendance requirement on all programmes.

-Recognition of
+Recognition of Prior Learning

 I have a Level 8 degree/master’s in an unrelated field, and I am not a counsellor or psychotherapist.
 Am I eligible for the BSc (Hons)?

-Yes, but because your Level 8 or Level 9 programme is unrelated to counselling and psychotherapeutic practice, you would need to complete the full four years required by IACP to obtain an award recognised by IACP.
+Yes.
+However, because your Level 8 or Level 9 programme is unrelated to counselling and psychotherapeutic practice, you would need to complete the full four years required by IACP to obtain an award recognised by IACP.

-Advanced entry under RPL is possible for applicants who can evidence previous qualifications and/or professional knowledge relevant to counselling and psychotherapy.
-This is only awarded when the applicant can fully evidence that they have covered the learning of each of the modules in the degree.
-For those who have not studies counselling and psychotherapy, it is not possible to RPL into the final year.
+Advanced entry under Recognition of Prior Learning (RPL) is possible for applicants who can provide evidence of previous qualifications and/or professional knowledge relevant to counselling and psychotherapy.
+This is awarded only when the applicant can provide full evidence that they have covered the learning for each module in the degree.
+Those who have not studied counselling and psychotherapy are not eligible for RPL entry into the final year.

-Entry under RPL is possible for applicants who can evidence previous qualifications and/or professional knowledge relevant to counselling and psychotherapy.
+Entry under Recognition of Prior Learning (RPL) is possible for applicants who can provide evidence of previous qualifications and/or professional knowledge relevant to counselling and psychotherapy.
 You would need to apply under RPL so we can complete an academic audit and offer you the best entry route.
-This is only awarded when the applicant can fully evidence that they have covered the learning of each of the modules in the degree.
-For those who have not studies counselling and psychotherapy, it is not possible to RPL into the final year.
+This is awarded only when the applicant can provide full evidence that they have covered the learning for each module in the degree.
+Those who have not studied counselling and psychotherapy are not eligible for RPL entry into the final year.

-Entry under RPL is possible for applicants who can evidence previous qualifications and/or professional knowledge relevant to counselling and psychotherapy.
+Entry under Recognition of Prior Learning (RPL) is possible for applicants who can provide evidence of previous qualifications and/or professional knowledge relevant to counselling and psychotherapy.
 You would need to apply under RPL so we can complete an academic audit and offer you the best entry route.
-A Masters in a field besides counselling & psychotherapy would not allow one to join either of the Masters.
+A master’s degree in a field other than counselling and psychotherapy would not allow you to join either of the master’s programmes.

-Every RPL application is unique to the applicant; therefore, each RPL request is always assessed on a case-by-case basis.
-Applicants are asked to provide evidence of prior learning related to counselling and psychotherapy that reflects the learning outcomes of this programme.
+Every Recognition of Prior Learning (RPL) application is unique to the applicant; therefore, each RPL request is always assessed on a case-by-case basis.
+Applicants are asked to provide evidence of prior learning in counselling and psychotherapy that aligns with the programme’s learning outcomes.

 Fees